 A big problem from a security perspective is that individuals are often responsible for setting that password and these can often lead to points of vulnerability on the network.
 To overcome this, companies have started to enforce specific criteria for the password (length, special characters etc) which helps to improve the overall security of passwords on the system.

-Password management is time consuming for network administrators due to forgotten passwords as well as the increase in working from home meaning access to the network is often required from multiple IP addresses.
+Password management is time-consuming for network administrators due to forgotten passwords as well as the increase in working from home meaning access to the network is often required from multiple IP addresses.

 A popular form of MFA or 2FA, token-based authentication relies on an additional layer of security in the form of a token which can include a dongle, card, key fob or RFID chip.
-More typically today, a token-based authentication is completed using an app installed on your mobile device or even on your desktop or laptop.
+More typically today, token-based authentication is completed using an app installed on your mobile device or even on your desktop or laptop.

-The additional layer of security offered by token-based authentication means that a user needs to have the account credentials (username and password) plus the tangible token itself which is much harder to cybercriminals to access and hack.
+The additional layer of security offered by token-based authentication means that a user needs to have the account credentials (username and password) plus the tangible token itself which is much harder for cybercriminals to access and hack.

 One of the earliest forms of 2FA, knowledge-based authentication relies on the user providing their account credentials as well as being able to answer a specific question or set of questions in order to access their account.
-We will all be familiar with questions like, ‘What is your mother’s maiden name?’ and ‘What was the name of your first pet?’ and these do add a layer of security to the authentication process, however they are still susceptible to cyber criminals who can hack systems and discover the answers to these questions, allowing them to impersonate the individual.
+We will all be familiar with questions like, ‘What is your mother’s maiden name?’ and ‘What was the name of your first pet?’ and these do add a layer of security to the authentication process, however, they are still susceptible to cyber criminals who can hack systems and discover the answers to these questions, allowing them to impersonate the individual.